adeng322/basic-trading-bot/README.md

 Worth to notice: when the bot starts, if the current price is lower than the lower limit price, the bot will printout a message and terminate the connection.

+    Connected to server
+    Current price: 13920.0
+    The current price is lower than the lowSellPrice.
+The bot terminates.
+    Closing a WebSocket due to Disconnected

 Due to time limit, I have not handled any invalid inputs, so please make sure inputs are valid.

 ## Test